 The 404 Kitchen

-Getting its start in a shipping container with only 56 seats, 404 Kitchen was once the hardest reservation to secure in town.
-Now in a new, larger space, seats are much easier to come by.
-Stop by Gertie’s Bar for a whiskey, then head upstairs to experience the culinary creations of chef Matt Bolus.
+What started as a shipping container with only 56 seats, 404 Kitchen was once the hardest reservation to secure in town.
+Now in a larger space, seats are much easier to come by, but diners can still expect the same well-executed Southern dishes, like pimento cheese on housemade crackers, warm baked cornbread with sorghum butter, and whole smoked fried chicken.
+Stop by Gertie’s Bar for a whiskey before heading upstairs to experience the culinary creations of chef Matt Bolus.

 Peg Leg Porker BBQ

 You don’t need to be a barbecue aficionado to understand that Peg Leg Porker is down-right delicious, but if you appreciate the art of barbecue, you’ll admire pitmaster Carey Bringle’s dedication to the craft.
 Either way, you will be left licking your fingers and asking for another rack of dry-rub ribs.
-If you are going back for seconds, order the pulled pork sandwich this time.
+If you are going back for seconds, order the pulled pork sandwich.

 Otaku Ramen Gulch

-Seeing a ramen bowl-sized gap in Nashville restaurant scene, Sarah Gavigan debuted Otaku Ramen in East Nashville before it landed permanently in the Gulch.
-The Shoyu Tonkotsu with pork belly is heavenly, while the Tantanmen is an excellent choice for vegetarians.
-Those interested in more than noodles will quickly be directed to the hot chicken buns; the jasmine milk tea boba is a highlight as well.
+Seeing a ramen bowl-sized gap in the Nashville restaurant scene, Sarah Gavigan debuted Otaku Ramen in East Nashville before it landed permanently in the Gulch.
+The shoyu tonkotsu with pork confit is heavenly, while the tantanmen is an excellent choice for vegetarians.
+Those interested in more than noodles should check out the hot chicken buns; the hokkaido milk tea boba is a highlight as well.